If you’ve been thinking, “I need to sell my car,” Motorway is surely an option that may have crossed your mind.

 Not sure where is the catalytic converter is located on your car?
 You’re not alone.
 Many drivers don’t know what a catalytic converter looks like or where to find it.
 However, its location in the car’s anatomy does matter.
 Finding it helps with repairs, replacements, or vehicle theft prevention.
 This saves a lot of time […]

 A faulty MAF sensor can cause all sorts of engine issues—from rough starts to poor fuel economy.
 This sensor plays a key role in maintaining the right air-fuel balance for your engine.
 But how do you know when the bad MAF sensor symptoms show up?
-For that you need to be able to recognise these […]
+For that, you need to be able to know and […]

 Are you wondering what is a junction?
-Well, in the UK, there are several different types of junctions.
-These include T-junctions, crossroads, roundabouts, and box junctions.
+Well, in the UK, there are several types of junctions.
+These include T junctions, crossroads, roundabouts, Y junctions, and yellow box junctions.
 On each junction, you have to follow specific rules to ensure safe and smooth traffic flow.
-This complete guide to UK road intersections will explain the various types of […]
+This complete guide to UK road intersections will explain the […]